ros-industrial/error_resolution_diagnoser_ros2/README.md

 ![alt text](/docs/images/Mislocalized.png "Turtlebot mislocalized")

 ### Start rosrect Listener Agent
 We are ready to start listening to robot errors.
 Based on your installation type, you can start the agent in one of 2 ways:

 **Running natively**

-Simply launch the listener ROS 2 node using the launch file:
+Simply launch the agent ROS 2 node using the launch file:

     $ ros2 launch rosrect-listener-agent-ros2 listener-agent-launch.py